 Because study groups meet at regular times, attending students cannot procrastinate.

-If alone, a student might postpone studying until the night before class.
-When in a study group, however, students have to be present at a specific time, and they are not able to procrastinate (unless they skip the study group completely).
+If alone, a student might postpone studying until the night before class or may put off learning even longer.
+When in a study group, however, students must be present at a specific time, and they must be prepared to contribute to the study session.
+You’ll stay on top of your subject throughout the semester—a real plus when exam times roll around.

-If you struggle with procrastination, a study group might just be the solution for you!
+If you struggle with procrastination, and many of us do, a study group might just be the solution for you!

 2. Learn Faster